Interview Question: "Tell Me About a Time You Made a Mistake"

 Follow these steps to effectively answer, "Tell me about a time you made a mistake:"

 1. Outline your mistake

-Start your response by explaining your mistake.
-Instead of attempting to pass the blame, take accountability for your actions.
-When picking a mistake, choose a situation that you were able to fix.
+Start your response by explaining your past mistake.
+Remember to take accountability for your actions and choose a situation that you were able to fix.
 It's best to discuss minor mistakes rather than large ones.
 Focus on work-related mistakes rather than personal situations.
-Likewise, choose a situational mistake instead of one that suggests a flaw in your character.

 2. Describe your actions

 Explain what you did to resolve your errors.
-Make it clear that you were actionable in this situation.
-The purpose of this interview question is to see how you handle mistakes, so emphasize that you are a problem solver.
-Also, make it clear that you took responsibility for your mistake and admitted that you made an error.
+Make it clear that you were proactive in this situation.
+The purpose of this interview question is to see how you handle past mistakes, so emphasize that you're a problem solver.
+Also, make it clear that you took responsibility for your past mistake and admitted that you made an error.